 We finished off the main bathroom last fall.
 We tiled the shower ourselves using large white subway tile.
 That was a big job and nearly broke me.
 The vanity is a dark grey, and we have a white quartz counter with shiny chrome accents.

 The girls bedroom is another room that is pretty much finished.
-I painted three walls the same color as the rest of the house, but added a bright pink accent wall.
+Originally I painted three walls the same color as the rest of the house, but added a bright pink accent wall.
 There’s a fun mix of colorful furniture that I painted, including this toddler bed.
-I still need to paint the trim, and I would like to paint my daughter’s pink bed to clash less with all the other pinks going on.
+A few years later though I repainted the room a soft pink to match the light blue bunkbeds.

 We finished up our master bedroom in the fall of 2017.
 It went from a bland and boring bedroom to one that is colorful and fun.